getmaxun/.github/profile/README.md

             Maxun
         </a>
     </div>
-    Transform The Web Into Structured Intelligence<br>
+   Turn Any Website Into A Structured API<br>
 </h2>
 <p align="center">
     <a href="https://app.maxun.dev/?ref=ghread"><b>Go To App</b></a> •